fossabot/bolt/documentation/bolt_examples.md

 - Download module content from the Puppet Forge.
 - Write a Bolt plan to apply Puppet code and orchestrate the deployment of a package resource using the Chocolatey provider.

-### 1. Build a project-specific configuration using a Bolt project directory Bolt runs in the context of a project directory.
+### 1. Build a project-specific configuration using a Bolt project directory because Bolt runs in the context of a project directory.
 This directory contains all of the configuration, code, and data loaded by Bolt.

 1. Create a directory called `puppet_choco_tap` and add a bolt.yaml file.
 Whenever you run Bolt inside this project directory, it will load the code and configuration.